 - Teach classes and substitute for teachers when needed.

-- Attend weekly staff meetings as designated by the Executive Director.
+- Attend weekly directors meetings from 10-11 am on Tuesdays or at other times, as designated by the Executive Director.

 - Develop and implement customized workshops/classes for a variety of organizations